Florida Department of Agriculture and Consumer Services

 In the past the forest was used for turpentine, agriculture and cattle grazing.
 Today it is managed to restore and maintain native ecosystems, protect plants and animals, protect archaeological and historical sites, support outdoor recreation, and protect the quality and health of rivers and wetlands.
 Sustainable forest management and agricultural management practices are used.

 Prescribed fire is applied to mimic natural fires and helps to reduce the hazards of wildfires.
 It is used as an effective tool to improve forest health, ecological functions and wildlife habitat.

 The Charles H. Bronson State Forest is adjacent to and south of the Little Big Econ State Forest.
 It is located about 40 minutes east of Orlando in southeastern Seminole County and northeastern Orange County near the towns of Chuluota and Christmas, Florida.
 The Charles H. Bronson State Forest is operated out of the Little Big Econ State Forest headquarters, which is located on Snow Hill Road in Geneva, Florida.

 The forest provides a crucial source of protection for wetlands and associated natural communities within the floodplain of the St. Johns River.
 Other natural communities include wet prairie, pine flatwoods, sandhill and cypress swamp.

-The natural communities found on the forest support a variety of wildlife which includes: Alligator, Sherman’s fox squirrel, gopher tortoise, bald eagle, roseate spoonbill, sandhill crane, wood stork and Florida panther.
+The forest supports a variety of wildlife, including deer, turkey, gray squirrel, alligator, Sherman’s fox squirrel, gopher tortoise, bald eagle, roseate spoonbill, sandhill crane and wood stork.